ngn13/massacr/README.md

 ```
 after deploying the containers, you can access the web interface at `http://localhost:3231`.

-### binaries
+### Binaries
-you can download the latest static binaries from the [releases page](https://github.com/ngn13/massacr/releases)
+You can download the latest static binaries from the [releases page](https://github.com/ngn13/massacr/releases).

-### from the source
+### From the source
-another way to deploy these two applications, is to build them from the source.
+Another way to deploy these two applications, is to build them from the source.
-- first install all the dependencies and build tools:
+- First install all the dependencies and build tools:
 ```bash
 build-esssential libnet libnet-dev curl curl-dev go
 ```
-- then clone the repository:
+- Then clone the repository:
 ```bash
 git clone https://github.com/ngn13/massacr.git
 ```
-- now change directory into the database and run the go build command:
+- Now change directory into the database and run the go build command:
 ```bash
 cd massacr/database && go build .
 ```
-- now change directory into the scanner and run the make command:
+- Now change directory into the scanner and run the make command:
 ```bash
 cd ../scanner && make
 ```

-## configuration
+## Configuration
-### database
+### Database
-all the configuration options for the database are set using environment variables:
+All the configuration options for the database are set using environment variables:
 - `PASSWORD`: password, default is `default`
 - `PORT`: port for the web server, default is `3231`

-### scanner
+### Scanner
-you can list all the options with `--help`:
+You can list all the options with `--help`:
 ```
 --no-color => Do not print colored output
 --recvport => Source port for TCP packets